tommasodesantis/webapp_v2/README.md

 - Supabase Row Level Security (RLS) is implemented
 - Environment variables are used for sensitive data
 - CORS is configured for security
+- Static file serving is restricted to the charts directory

 ## Development